ToniWonKanobi/theoveranalyzed.net/posts/2015/9/3/pages-09-pages-50-and-more-practical-typography.md

 Title: Pages '09, Pages 5.0, and More Practical Typography
 Date: 2015-09-03 13:24
-Description: I've had a few more days to spend with Practical Typography.
-Here are my thoughts on it, and how it effects my word processor usage on the Mac.
+Description: I have some more thoughts on Practical Typography.
 Tags: Apps, Typography
 Image: http://d.pr/i/1fZQU+